 8. Financing faux pars

-The best advice I can give any beginning property investor when it comes to financing your property investments is to seek help from a qualified, professional mortgage broker.
+So the best advice I can give any beginning property investor when it comes to financing your property investments is to seek help from a qualified, professional mortgage broker.

-Going it alone can be daunting and time consuming and obtaining the right type of finance can save you thousands in the long run.
+Going it alone can be daunting and time-consuming and obtaining the right type of finance can save you thousands in the long run.

 Setting up an incorrect financial structure can be just as detrimental to your investment endeavours as selecting the wrong type of property.

 There are numerous considerations to make here and a good broker who understands investment will be able to guide you in the right direction.

 To help you understand what I'm getting at you may also want to read: 10 Things your Banker won't tell you!